NolanLiu01/reproducible-research_homework/README.md

 Bonus Question
 Reproducibility:
 Reproducibility involves obtaining consistent results using the same dataset, same analysis methods, and same conditions.
-Compared to replicability, reproducibility focuses on whether the same analysis coud be rerun using the same data and methods to get similar results.
+Compared to replicability, reproducibility focuses on whether the same analysis coud be rerun using the same data and methods to get similar results (Earth & Behavioral, 2019).

 Replicability:
 Replicability involves obtaining consistent results across multiple studies that are trying to answer the same scientific question.
-Each study has obtained its own data and come up with their own methods to arrive at the same result.
+Each study has obtained its own data and come up with their own methods to arrive at the same result (Earth & Behavioral, 2019).

 How Git and Github can enhance Reproducibility and Replicability: